JACoders/OpenJK/README.md

 If you do not have a windows partition and need to download the game base.

-1. Download  and Install SteamCMD [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Linux) .
+1. Download and Install SteamCMD [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Linux).
 1. Set the download path using steamCMD: `force_install_dir path/to/install/jka`
 1. Using SteamCMD Set the platform to windows to download any windows game on steam. @sSteamCmdForcePlatformType "windows"
-1. Using SteamCMD download the game,  app_update 6020.
+1. Using SteamCMD download the game, `app_update 6020`.
-1. [Download the latest build](https://builds.openjk.org) for your operating system.
 1. Extract the contents of the file into the Jedi Academy `GameData/` folder.
 For Steam users, this will be in `<Steam Folder>/steamapps/common/Jedi Academy/GameData`.

 ### macOS Instructions